thirawat27/License-Sentinel/README.md

     ```

 ### 6. Exportable Reports
+Generate comprehensive reports for auditing or documentation.
+* **Export to Markdown**: Create a full, human-readable compliance report (`.md`).
-*   **Export to CSV**: Use the command (`LicenseSentinel: Export Dependencies as CSV`) to generate a full CSV report of all scanned dependencies and their details, perfect for audits or documentation.
+* **Export to CSV**: Generate a CSV file of all scanned dependencies and their details, perfect for importing into other tools.

+### 7. Caching for Performance
+* **Smart Caching**: License Sentinel caches dependency information to provide faster analysis on subsequent scans.
+* **Clear Cache**: If you suspect the data is stale or encounter issues, use the `License Sentinel 🛡️: Clear Cache & Rescan` command to fetch fresh data for all dependencies.

-### 7. Broad Language Support
+### 8. Broad Language Support
 License Sentinel is built to handle modern polyglot projects.

 | Language              | Manifest File    |     Status    |